Migracode-Barcelona/old-syllabus-contents/others/mentors-guide.md

 ### Homework

+_common tasks send as homework_

-1. From the Javascript/Core Module 1 repository review and finish all exercises in the folder week-1/InClass
+1. Review and finish all exercises in the folder week-1/InClass
 2. Complete all of the exercises in the folder week-1/Homework
 3. Push the changes to your repository in Github
 4. Complete the Homework Form, to notify mentors and add comments and questions about the exercises

 ### Practice Day (Saturday)

+_common tasks to do on Saturday_

 1. Check together, solve doubts and fix the Homework exercises
-2. Go to CodeWars and solve as many katas as you can:
+2. List of exercises _depends on the week_
 3. [Optional] Complete the exercises in the folder week-2/Extra
 4. Push the changes to your repository in Github

-### Escalation Policy

-{% include "./escalation-policy.md" %}

 ---

 ## Exercises Repositories in Github

-All the exercises studedents should complete during the class, as homework and on saturday, are all inside a GitHub repository that they fork and clone every module.
+All the exercises students should complete during the class, as homework and on saturday, are all inside a GitHub repository that they fork and clone every module.
 The structure is as follows:

 ![Exercises repo folders](./assets/mentors/gitreposfolders.png)